-The Department of Mathematics offers three degree programs: Bachelor of Arts in mathematics, Bachelor of Science in mathematics, and Bachelor of Science in mathematics-computer science.
-We also offer a minor.
+The Department of Mathematics offers three degree programs: Bachelor of Arts in mathematics, Bachelor of Science in mathematics, and Bachelor of Science in applied mathematics.
+We also offer two minors.

 Our department provides training in both the discipline of mathematics and its applications.
 Teaching in the Jesuit tradition of education, we focus on developing not only mathematical skills, but also critical thinking and expression skills through intensive study in philosophy, religious studies, composition and literature, and other disciplines in the humanities.